vertyll/fastprod/README.md

 - in progress

 ### Authentication:
-- JWT-based authentication - the application uses JWT tokens for user authentication and includes a token refresh mechanism
+- JWT-based authentication - the application uses JWT tokens for user authentication
 - the application allows login on multiple devices simultaneously

 ### Core back-end: